omer-faruq/smartdeck.koplugin/README.md

 * A "SmartDeck" button is injected into the dictionary popup; tap it to send the looked-up word directly to the deck.

+**Note**: In newer KOReader versions (2026.05+), dictionary popup buttons can be customized via **Dictionary settings → Customize buttons → Max buttons in row**.
+Increase this value to display multiple plugin buttons on the same row.

 ## Credits
 This project was created with assistance from Windsurf (AI).